jguffey/enterprise-stack/ui/marketing/README.md

 # To Deploy

-The plan is to use a Docker container optimized to host a static build of this side.
+This project uses a Docker container optimized to host a static build of this site.
 From the git root of this project, there will be instructions for running the docker-compose project.
 Ideally, this marketing site will be a multi stage build, wherein the first stage compiles this site, and the second stage is a very thin layer that simply serves static sites (try a thin apache web image).